Skip to main content

 • Content files changed -> content hot update only.

-• Background files changed -> extension reload fallback only.
+• Background files changed -> extension reload fallback, then queued content re-injection after background is online.

 Trigger examples